apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 ## Pre-build step

-It is not necessary to build the Java source code contained in the subdirectories here, in order to use the HMAC or HttpSignature policies in Apigee Edge.
-But, If you do wish to build, to allow the maven builds to succeed, you need to first run the buildsetup.sh script on your workstation.
+It is not necessary to build the Java source code contained in the subdirectories here, in order to use the JWT or JWE policies in Apigee Edge.
+But, if you do wish to build, to allow the maven builds to succeed, you need to first run the buildsetup.sh script on your workstation.
 This adds the Apigee-required jars into the local maven repository (your local cache).

 Do this like so: